datacrypt-project/hitchhiker-tree/README.md

 Outboard is an off-heap functionally persistent sorted map.
 This map allows your applications to retain huge data structures in memory across process restarts.

-Outboard is the the first library to make use of hitchhiker trees.
+Outboard is the first library to make use of hitchhiker trees.
 Hitchhiker trees are a functionally persistent, serializable, off-heap fractal B tree.
 They can be extended to contain a mechanism to make statistical analytics blazingly fast, and to support column-store facilities.